Pablo Martinez (Welsh footballer)

-Pablo Jacob Martinez (born 11 October 2000) is a footballer who plays as a defender or midfielder for Chippenham Town.
-Born in England, he represents Wales at youth international level.
+Pablo Jacob Martinez (born 11 October 2000) is a retired professional footballer.
+He played for various teams both as a defender or midfielder, and ended his career whilst playing for Chippenham Town.
+Born in England, he also represented Wales at youth international level.

 Career

 Early career

 Martinez came through the academy at West Bromwich Albion from the age of 16.
 He was released from the club at the end of the 2019–20 season, one of five third-year scholars to not be offered a new contract.

 Bristol Rovers

 Following his release from West Bromwich Albion, Martinez joined League One side Bristol Rovers in August 2020, initially joining up with the club's development squad.
 In early March 2021, Rovers' manager Joey Barton revealed that Martinez, along with fellow development squad player Zain Walker, had been training with the first-team squad.
 On 27 March 2021, Martinez made his debut for the club, playing the duration of a 1–0 home defeat to Sunderland.
 After making eight appearances for the League One side as they finished bottom and were relegated to League Two, the club exercised the option in Martinez's contract for another year.
 Martinez was released at the end of the 2021–22 season following Rovers' promotion back to League One.